timeless-residents/handson-pyinstaller-with-codesign/README.md

 4. Creates a DMG file using dmgbuild
 5. Creates GitHub Releases with the DMG file attached for easy downloading

 The workflow runs on pushes to the main branch, pull requests, and when tags are pushed.
-It creates GitHub Releases in two scenarios:
+The DMG file is made available through GitHub Releases in two scenarios:

 - **Latest Build**: When code is pushed to the main branch, it creates or updates a "latest" release with the most recent DMG file.
 - **Version Releases**: When a tag (e.g., v1.0.0) is pushed, it creates a standard release with that version.